Landing Vehicle, Tracked: United Kingdom

+An LVT-4 is preserved at the Tank Museum at Bovington in Dorset.

 In 1947, a Buffalo LVT being used in flood defense work in Crowland, Lincolnshire, UK, was swept away and buried.
 In 2021, it was excavated and retrieved, and volunteers are planning to preserve and restore it to running order.
 In June 2022 it was put on display in Thorney, Cambridgeshire, as part of the commemoration of the 75th anniversary of the floods.
 A second vehicle may also be recovered from the site.

 United States of America

 The American Heritage Museum in Stow, Massachusetts has a LVT(A)-4 on public display.

-The National Museum of Military Vehicles in DuBois, Wyoming has a LVT-4 and a LVT(A)-4 on display.

-There are two surviving LVT 1s in United States Marine Corps Museums, one at Camp Pendleton in California another at Quantico in Virginia.

-Riverside California has an LVT-4 on Display.
-The monument is at Lake Evans in Fairmount Park.